-What is price matching?
+What is Price Matching?

-Price matching is a practice where a retail location will match a lower advertised product price from a competing store – selling you the same item for the cheaper price.
-It is a fantastic way to save both time and money because you get the lower price available without actually visiting an additional store.
+Price matching is a practice where a retail location will match a lower advertised product price from a competing store – essentially selling you the same item for the cheaper price.
+It is a fantastic way to save both time and money because you get the lowest price available without actually visiting an additional store.

 Retailers price match in an effort to offer the best price out there, while earning your customer loyalty and brand trust.
 There are varying policies around price matching.
 While some stores will match the lower price presented, others will beat it.
-To learn more, check out this blog on the price matching policies at some of Canada’s major grocery stores.
+To learn more, check out this blog on the price matching policies at Canada’s major stores.

 Retailers will differ in their price match policies.
 It is best to take a look at their website to get all the details before your store visit.
 Here is an outline of the different ways stores will price match:

 - Standard Price Match: Stores that price match simply equal their product’s price to the competitor’s if it is offered for a lower price.

 - Price Beat: Price beat is to sell a product cheaper than the competitor’s, either by a percentage of the difference or by a fixed amount.

 - Price Match of an Already Purchased Item: It is possible to price match an already purchased item.
 As a standard price match, the store will refund the difference between what you paid and what the other retailer is offering.

 - Price Protection: Price protection occurs when the store matches its own price.
 If their price is reduced in a set time frame after you made a purchase, they will refund the difference when requested by the customer.

 - Rewards: Some stores will offer rewards in addition to selling the product at a lower price.